Whoever you are and wherever you are on life's journey, you are welcome in this place!

 To continue with the tradition of quilting; to unite and promote friendship and fellowship with the women of the Shared Ministry Church; to use our talents in order to raise funds for the Shared Ministry church; and to share the love of Christ with each other and members of the community.

-Ladies Aid Officers: Cindy Wolst, President; Maria Knecht, Vice President; and Emma Cordes, Secretary.
+Ladies Aid Officers: Aletha Schade, President and Emma Cordes, Secretary.